 Let’s face it, there’s nothing like a game of family football out on the lawn on a summer’s day, nothing like taking your shoes off and letting the blades tickle your toes, nothing like the view of that great expanse before the opening pitch.
 Unfortunately, most grass we see isn’t getting that kind of action, or is much larger than it needs to be in order to be enjoyed.

-If you are considering adding grass to your landscape, please consult this

-	guide (information courtesy UC Davis): Turf Guide.
+If you are considering adding grass to your landscape, please consult this guide (information courtesy UC Davis): Turf Guide.

-	Proper maintenance of your lawn takes an incredible amount of time and
+Proper maintenance of your lawn takes an incredible amount of time and money.

-	money, and if you’re a grass addict, chances are yours is being spent in all

-	the wrong ways.
 Most lawns tend to be over-fertilized and over-watered.

-	Homeowners frequently spend too much time mowing them (too short to be

-	healthy) instead of regularly monitoring sprinkler systems.
-A lot of money

-	is spent on a lot of water, when often all a lawn needs is a little
+Homeowners frequently spend too much time mowing them (too short to be healthy) instead of regularly monitoring sprinkler systems.
+A lot of money is spent on a lot of water, when often all a lawn needs is a little aeration.

-	aeration.

 Thinking about removing grass?
-Check out our turf removal program.
+Check out our Turf Buyback Program.

 Tips and Resources

 If you actually use your grass, or just can’t bear to part with it, consider the following tips and resources to help manage it:

 - Install a Weather Based Irrigation Controller that automatically adjusts irrigation for the weather.